aerobatic/website/content/blog/2017-02-15-announcing-command-line-tool.md

 tags: github, cli
 ---

 [Aerobatic](https://www.aerobatic.com) is a static website hosting service.
-For web designers, it simplifies the power of the Amazon Web Services (AWS) platform.
+For web designers, it provides an easy alternative to complex SSL provisioning, CDN configuration, and web server setup.
 The service recently changed from a Bitbucket plugin to a stand-alone tool.
 This makes it easier to try because you can use your existing code repository anywhere.

 > “If you’ve considered Aerobatic before, but stopped because it was only available on Bitbucket, now is a great time to try it out.” –Jason Gowans, Aerobatic Co-founder